-As a couple, now is the time to create these files.
+Now is the time to create these files.

 second

 Do you use a password program with a master password that unlocks access to all your other passwords?

 If not, you might consider using one - and putting the master password in a safe deposit box, home safe or somewhere else for safe keeping.